 paying your parking ticket.

 The address to make a payment by mail or in person is:

 You can drop off your payment at a secure drop box located:

-On the 500 block of Commercial Street at the bus turn out between Salem City Hall and the Salem Public Library
+On the 500 block of Liberty Street SE at the bus turn out between Salem City Hall and the Salem Public Library

 In front of the City’s Finance Office, 555 Liberty Street SE, Room 230